pewi21/gw2browser/README.md

 * Build glew.

-1. Use cmake to generate glew's MinGW makefile.
+1. Use CMake-gui to generate glew's MinGW makefile.

+		In "Where is the source code:" box, enter Gw2Browser/extern/glew In "Where to build the binaries:" box, enter Gw2Browser/extern/glew Click "Configure", then click "Generate".

 2. Open CMakeCache.txt in Gw2Browser/extern/glew directory and change these line